nhoersch7/Account-Manager/README.md

 Pressing the x in the upper right corner, will close the program.

 The account info is stored in progfile.txt in the same directory as the program file itself.
-The account-info list should stay updated with new info after program use, and should remain updated.
+The account-info list should stay updated with new info after the program is exited.